roxannekyr/Greek-Market-housing-price-prediction-with-linear-regression-logistic-classification/README.md

 This project applies supervised machine learning to a large-scale dataset of Greek property transactions to answer two commercially relevant questions:

-1. **What is a property worth?** — Continuous price prediction via Linear Regression
+1. **What is a property worth?** : Continuous price prediction with Linear Regression
-2. **Is this property expensive?** — Binary classification via Logistic Regression
+2. **Is this property expensive?** : Binary classification with Logistic Regression

 The dataset contains **304,206 real estate transactions** across Greek municipalities, making this a production-scale modelling exercise rather than a toy example.